 Having an emergency kit in your vehicle can be the difference between enjoying your road trip and ending up in the emergency room.
 Your emergency kit should include duct tape, a first-aid kit, a car charger, a blanket, snacks, paper towels, rags, drinking water, road reflectors and flares, snow brush and ice scraper, tarp, traction aid, shovel, jumper cables, raincoat, and saw.
 Of course, not all of these items will apply to you, but it gives you a realistic idea of what you may need.
 It’s up to you to decide what to take and what not to.

 Use Common Sense at Gas Stations & Rest Areas

 If you need to use the bathroom at a gas station or rest, stop, avoid touching things, and wear a mask when you enter.
 It’s best to wear a pair of disposable gloves, and when you’re done, throw away the gloves and use hand sanitizer.
 If you buy something, instead of handing the money to the cashier, put the money on the counter instead.
 If you’re pumping gas, also wear gloves.
 Gloves are an essential barrier as pads, gas pumps, and hundreds of people touch screens daily.
 When pressing buttons, use your knuckle instead of your finger and use hand sanitizer after that.
 These tips for safe road trips are pretty much common sense but worth writing and talking about.
 You’re better off bringing along your own road trip snacks than buying any at these types of places.

 Sanitize Your Space

-When staying in accommodations, like a hotel or an Airbnb, make sure to disinfect your room.
+When staying in accommodations like a hotel or an Airbnb, disinfect your room.
 Don’t expect that they did it.
 Though it should already be done, sanitize again for your sanity.
 Also, wipe down your eating areas, whether an outdoor table, park bench, or a table inside a restaurant, by using disinfectant wipes and hand sanitizer before you eat.